Michael, “Les quatre perfections, welcome, usual?”

 “We will do our own, I have partners to reassure.
 Maybe you do better than your appraisal.”

 Katya has no intention of doing better.
 She’s going to have the place covered ground to roof, front to back and everything in between.
 From what she saw, it needs work.
 The developer would gut it, but then have to install new plumbing, rewire electrical and build out from scratch.
-There is no way he’s going to pay appraised value for a building where he gets only walls and floors.
+There is no way he’s going to pay appraised value for a building where he gets only walls and floors after the expense of gutting it.

 Ellen, “We buyin’ a club?”